rapidsai/cudf/ci/local/README.md

 ### Where The User is Dumped

 The script will build your repository and run all tests.
-If any tests fail, we dump the user into the docker container itself if you would like to debug from within the container.
-If all the tests pass as expected the container will be exited and removed automatically.
-Just remember to exit the container if any tests fail if you do not wish to debug within the container itself.
+If any tests fail, it dumps the user into the docker container itself to allow you to debug from within the container.
+If all the tests pass as expected the container exits and is automatically removed.
+Remember to exit the container if tests fail and you do not wish to debug within the container itself.

 ### Container File Structure